-SIGN AND DATE THIS CARD. ↓ DETACH PROXY CARD HERE ↓
+SIGN AND DATE THIS CARD. - ↓ DETACH PROXY CARD HERE ↓

-2) Ratification of the appointment of Crowe Horwath LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2010.

-FOR AGAINST ABSTAIN

-3) The Proxies are hereby granted authority to vote, in their discretion, upon such other business as may properly come before the May 11, 2010 Annual Meeting and any adjournments or postponements thereof.
+3) Approval of a non-binding advisory proposal determining the frequency of advisory votes on Executive Compensation.
+EVERY YEAR EVERY TWO YEARS EVERY THREE YEARS ABSTAIN 4) Ratification of the appointment of Crowe Horwath LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2011.
+FOR AGAINST ABSTAIN 5) The Proxies are hereby granted authority to vote, in their discretion, upon such other business as may properly come before the May 19, 2011 Annual Meeting and any adjournments or postponements thereof.

 This PROXY, when properly executed, will be voted in the manner directed herein by the undersigned SHAREHOLDER(S).
-If no direction is made, this PROXY WILL BE VOTED FOR Proposals 1-2.
+If no direction is made, this PROXY WILL BE VOTED FOR Proposals 1, 2, and 4, and "EVERY 3 YEARS" for item 3.
 ALL EARLIER PROXIES ARE HEREBY REVOKED.